Japan has two paths laid before it when the pandemic subsides and the country tries to stabilize its battered economy.

 Liberalization of the country’s power grid gives people — from private companies to urban households — the freedom to choose for themselves where they get their energy from.

 Recent studies show an increase in the number of households that have switched to providers generating electricity from renewable sources.
 That trend, Yoshida said, is key to the country’s greater transition to renewable energy.

 “Shifting to renewable energy is something we can all do,” she said.
 “It’s something we all should do.”

 The Ministry of the Environment held its first working group on Sept.
 1 to revisit its Global Warming Countermeasures Plan.

 During the meeting, which was attended remotely by a number of officials from the environment ministry and the trade ministry, Environment Minister Shinjiro Koizumi pressed for further collaboration between the two government bodies.

-The nation’s climate change policy is predetermined by its energy portfolio, which falls under the purview of the Ministry of Economics, Trade and Industry (METI).
+The nation’s climate change policy is predetermined by its energy portfolio, which falls under the purview of the Ministry of Economy, Trade and Industry (METI).

 Even if the environment ministry did mount a campaign to reform the country’s energy portfolio or tackle the climate crisis in any serious way, experts say the success of such an effort is at the mercy of the trade ministry.